How Long After Ovulation Pain is the Egg Released?

 How long after ovulation pain is an egg released?
 Here’s your guide on pain during ovulation, why it happens, and how it relates to follicular development.

 Ovulation refers to the period of the menstrual cycle when a mature egg is released from an ovary.
 This occurs when there is a high level of luteinizing hormone (LH) which tells the body to release an egg for possible fertilization.
 LH is the hormone that is detected when using ovulation tests.
-Ovulation happens about two weeks before menstruation but can vary from person to person.
-The released egg travels from the ovary into the fallopian tube and eventually to the uterus.
-Mature eggs only live about 24 hours after they’re released and die if they aren’t fertilized, triggering the next phase of the menstrual cycle and eventually repeating the next month.
+Ovulation happens about two weeks before menstruation but can vary from person to person.1 The released egg travels from the ovary into the fallopian tube and eventually to the uterus.
+Mature eggs only live about 24 hours after they’re released and die if they aren’t fertilized, triggering the next phase of the menstrual cycle and eventually repeating the next month.1 To estimate your ovulation more precisely, you can also make use of our free fertile window calculator.

-Cervical mucus does show changes throughout the menstrual cycle and is vital for achieving pregnancy.
-Find out how to determine when your cervical mucus is fertile.
+Cervical mucus does show changes throughout the menstrual cycle and is vital for achieving pregnancy.3 Find out how to determine when your cervical mucus is fertile with our guide.

 While this is harder to catch, basal body temperature (BBT) is a tool used to chart the ovulatory phase.
-Following ovulation, there is typically a small increase in degrees F. Read about more ways to track ovulation.
+Following ovulation, there is typically a small increase in degrees F.1

-Pain in the abdomen during ovulation is also known as mittelschmerz, which translates to “middle pain”
+Pain in the abdomen during ovulation is also known as mittelschmerz, which translates to “middle pain”.5 This type of abdominal discomfort can sometimes be confused with period cramps.
+However, it's important to remember that cramping after ovulation may also be a potential pregnancy symptom.

-Cramping during ovulation is slightly different from your typical period or PMS cramps.
-This ovulatory pain usually lasts a few minutes to a few hours and is typically felt on one side of the lower abdomen or lower back.
-The pain can be sharp and sudden or achy and dull, and can switch between sides from month to month, or may occur on only the same side.
-Sometimes mittelschmerz will be accompanied by some vaginal spotting or discharge.
+Cramping during ovulation is slightly different from your typical period or PMS or period cramps.
+This ovulatory pain usually lasts a few minutes to a few hours and is typically felt on one side of the lower abdomen or lower back.6 The pain can be sharp and sudden or achy and dull, and can switch between sides from month to month, or may occur on only the same side.
+Sometimes mittelschmerz will be accompanied by some vaginal discharge or spotting.

-There is no definitive answer for what causes painful ovulation, but researchers do have some ideas:
+There is no definitive answer for what causes painful ovulation, but researchers do have some ideas:7

 The lining of the abdomen is irritated by the blood and fluid that is released after an ovarian follicle is ruptured.